gemini-hlsw/crystal/README.md

 The resource is gracefully closed upon unmount or dependency change.

-Note that there is no version without deps or `onMount` since it doesn't make sense to open a resource in each render, especially taking into account that once the resource is acquired it will force a rerender.
+Note that all versions either have dependencies or are executed `onMount`.
+It doesn't make sense to open a resource on each render since once the resource is acquired it will alter state and force a rerender, which would provoke a render loop.

 ``` scala
   useResource[D: Reusability, A](deps: => D)(resource: D => Resource[IO, A]): Pot[A]
   useResourceBy[D: Reusability, A](deps: Ctx => D)(resource: Ctx => D => Resource[IO, A]): Pot[A]

   useResourceOnMount[A](resource: Resource[IO, A]): Pot[A]
   useResourceOnMountBy[A](resource: Ctx => Resource[IO, A]): Pot[A]
 ```